 - COMP 6104 [0.5 credit] (formerly 95.614) (CSI 7314)

 - Advanced Topics in Object-Oriented Systems

-issues of reuse and testing.
-Sample topics include: interaction
+of reuse and testing.
+Sample topics include: interaction modeling; class and

 - Prerequisite: COMP 5104 or permission of instructor.